 The most exciting joule-stealing technology humans came up with was figuring out how to burn something.
 With wind or water, you can only capture moving joules as they go by—but when you burn something, you can take an object that has been soaking up joules for years and release them all at once.
 A joule explosion.

 They called this explosion fire, and because the joules that emerged were in the useful-to-humans formats of heat energy and light energy, burning things became a popular activity.

 Of course, the problem with fire is combustion itself—a linear process that creates a desired exothermic reaction, with consequent waste products.
 As Eisenstein reminds us, "nature only lasts because there are other steps, powered by sunlight, by which the ash is reincorporated into forms of stored energy".

 This is what sustainability means.
 Sustainability is simply the ability of planetary life to structure a homeostatic relationship within the context of cosmic forces—particularly the sun—long understood mythically as the axis between heaven and earth.
-If solarpunk is to translate its visionary world(s) into this one, it must recognize this, thereby correcting a long-misunderstood relationship between human beings and fire—a relationship nearly as old as we are.
+Solarpunk must recognize this if it is to translate its visionary world(s) into this one, thereby correcting a long-misunderstood relationship between human beings and fire: a relationship nearly as old as we are.
 A relationship whose fundamental inequity has festered in our collective psyches for two hundred thousand years, manifesting today as the guilt of the parasite.
 Now, instead of extortionists, we are asked to become stewards.
 No small task.

 To Be Continued...